jmtfeliciano/dailyproblems/README.md

 - `stripURL.js` because I had to use new Map() instead of using regular object.
 Map retains order; regular objects do not.
 - `solomonDistanceGame.js` because instead of using if-else or switch, I utilized nested ternary operators.
 - `highLow.js` because while it was an easy problem, I utilized .sort() with a callback and used ES6 string template literal
+- `trackCharString.js` because I used regex and String.prototype.match() to track of desired characters